Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Climate alignment

-The annual alignment can be improved by chartering vessels with lower emission intensity through better-performing vessels, more efficient operation, or higher utilisation efficiency.
+The annual alignment can be improved by operating vessels in a more efficient manner and by chartering vessels with lower emissions intensity through better–performing vessels, more efficient operation, or higher utilisation efficiency.
 By implementing operational efficiency measures, such as slower vessel speeds, optimised arrivals at ports, weather routing, etc. signatories can improve the annual climate alignment through more efficient fuel consumption.
 For examples of operational efficiency measures being taken already today, explore the report “Taking Action on Operational Efficiency” by the Global Maritime Forum.

 Climate alignment